ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 kew
 ```

+## Add bash to windows terminal

+Add this under settings.json for your Windows Terminal (Go to settings, choose open JSON file at the bottom):

+After this part: "list": [

+Add:
+{
+    "guid": "{b9a6ba66-827d-5d7c-aefd-351fa17ef94d}",
+    "name": "kew UCRT64",
+    "commandline": "C:\\msys64\\usr\\bin\\bash.exe -li",
+    "startingDirectory": "C:\\msys64\\home\\YOUR USER NAME HERE",
+    "environment": {
+        "MSYSTEM": "UCRT64",
+        "CHERE_INVOKING": "1"
+    }
+},

+## Add a shortcut to your desktop

+Right click desktop, Choose new, shortcut

+Put this in the location:
+wt.exe -p "kew UCRT64" C:\msys64\usr\bin\bash.exe -li -c "kew"

+Use the .ico in the kew folder for the icon.

 The kew executable will likely be in c:\msys64\ucrt64\bin\kew.exe.
 You can double-click on it to run it, but it works better if you first start c:\msys64\ucrt64.exe and run it from that terminal emulator.
 The Windows Terminal in Windows 11 also works.

 ## TODO, Things that don't yet work:

 -Animations (title animation, name scrolling and glimmering footer).
 Because they are too slow on windows.

--The Spectrum Visualizer is too slow, disable by pressing v a few times.
+-The Spectrum Visualizer is slow, disable by pressing v a few times.

 -.m4a files don't work.
 I haven't tried all formats but mp3s work so flacs should work as well.

--Chafa covers don't work (except Windows Terminal on win11), although chafa is installed and so on.
-So ASCII covers is the default in Windows.

 -Resizing sometimes crashes the app.

--Unicode characters are broken, sometimes files don't show up.

-- Laggy input.

-- Icons and progressbar not correct in Windows Terminal.

 - Mouse support.

-- Alt+Enter for search maximizes the windoww.
+- Alt+Enter for search maximizes the window in WT.

-- Backspace doesn't always work.
+- Chafa sixel covers are slow.

+- Music starts slow, takes a long time to get going.